 Market-Leading Oil Mist Filtration Products

-At Auto Extract Systems, we offer a wide variety of different oil mist extraction solutions for a wide variety of industries and sectors.
-We're experts at capturing oil mist and safely removing them to help your business provide a pollution-free workplace.
+At Auto Extract Systems, we offer a wide variety of oil mist filtration solutions for various industries and sectors.
+We're experts at capturing oil mist and safely removing it to help your business provide a pollution-free workplace.
 We work in the metalworking industries such as automotive, aerospace, medical device manufacturing, power generation and general precision machining.
-Our solutions include portable oil mist extractor solutions to complex oil mist filtration systems.
+Our solutions include portable solutions to complex oil mist filtration systems.

 Metalworking operations use complex, high-speed cutting tools which require large volumes of fluids to effectively operate.